-Located in the United States, Covington Credit offers the type of loans (personal loans and refinancing) that frequently end up in collection.
+Located in the United States, they offer the type of loans that frequently end up in collection.

 They then work to collect on those debts directly, rather than hiring out dedicated collection agencies for the job.

-If you’re contacted by Covington Credit or if a collection appears on your credit report, it’s most likely because you did take some type of loan, most likely a refinance, through the company or one of its affiliates.
+If you’re contacted by them, it’s most likely because you did take some type of loan, most likely a refinance, through the company or one of its affiliates.

 But if it’s reached a point where your account is in collection status, you’ll need to do what’s necessary to have it removed.

 Who is Covington Credit?

 Covington Credit is a subsidiary of Southern Management Corporation and is a small debt collection agency, lending through Southern Finance and QuickCredit.